-Candidate Assessment of Performance (CAP) assesses a teacher candidate's readiness in relation to the Professional Teaching Standards.
-By demonstrating readiness through CAP, Massachusetts will be able to ensure that teacher candidates enter classrooms prepared to make an impact from their first day.
+For teacher candidates in their practicum phase, the Candidate Assessment of Performance (CAP) assesses your readiness for teaching in relation to the Professional Teaching Standards.
+By demonstrating readiness through CAP, Massachusetts will be able to ensure that you enter your classroom prepared to make an impact from your first day.
 CAP is the culminating assessment required for program completion in the Commonwealth, creating an intentional bridge from training to practice by aligning expectations with the Massachusetts Educator Evaluation Framework, used by current K-12 educators.
 See a CAP Overview webinar.

-Organizes and analyzes results from a variety of assessments to determine progress toward intended outcomes and uses these findings to adjust practice and identify and/or implement appropriate differentiated interventions and enhancements for students.
+Analyzes results from a variety of assessments to determine progress toward intended outcomes and uses these findings to adjust practice and identify and/or implement differentiated interventions and enhancements for students.

 2.A.3: Meeting Diverse Needs

-Uses appropriate practices, including tiered instruction and scaffolds, to accommodate differences in learning styles, needs, interests, and levels of readiness, including those of students with disabilities and English language learners.
+Uses appropriate inclusive practices, such as tiered supports and scaffolded instruction, to accommodate differences in students’ learning needs, abilities, interests, and levels of readiness, including those of academically advanced students, students with disabilities, and English learners.

 2.B.1: Safe Learning Environment

 Uses rituals, routines, and appropriate responses that create and maintain a safe physical and intellectual environment where students take academic risks and most behaviors that interfere with learning are prevented.